noamross/dissertation/dissertation.md

 ## Acknowledgements

-This work was supported by the U.S. Army Research Office (W911NF-13-1-0305 to A.Hastings) and the National Science Foundation Ecology of Infectious Disease program (EF-0622770 to D. Rizzo), and the UC Davis Ecology Fellowship.
+This work was supported by the U.S. Army Research Office (W911NF-13-1-0305 to A.Hastings), the National Science Foundation Ecology of Infectious Disease program (EF-0622770 to D. Rizzo), and the UC Davis Ecology Fellowship.

 \newpage
 \appendix